laplante-sean/thesunisoff/README.md

 ## Installation

 See the releases for an executable download.
-Also available at [itch.io](https://fire-bellied-toad.itch.io/the-sun-is-off)
+Play in your browser or download from [itch.io](https://fire-bellied-toad.itch.io/the-sun-is-off) as well.

 ## How to play